 - Talk to the right people.
 It’s important that you understand who makes buying decisions.
 From influencers to decision makers, ideally you are building relationships with both.
 The greater amount of engagement you have at the plant/site level, and more the frequently you have ongoing dialogue, the greater your chances are of being looked upon as a partner not just a vendor.
 As with all relationships, this takes time to build.
 Trust, open communication, transparency, accountability – all these attributes are necessary to build a healthy partnership.

 - Continuously engage.
 Having a kick-off meeting or planning discussion and calling it a success not enough these days.
 If you are not talking to your customers on a continuous basis, I assure you that someone else is.
 All sectors of business (not just engineering) are becoming increasingly competitive.

 At Matrix Technologies, we pride ourselves on growing our “Customers to Clients.”
 We promise to be on time and on budget.
 It is why we enjoy an 87 percent customer retention rate.
 It is why we see a high level of referral business.
 Client satisfaction is our primary objective.
 Follow-up and follow-through are of the highest importance to us.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about our manufacturing operations management capabilities and manufacturing process control solutions, contact Joe Wright, Business Development Lead / Client Relations for more information.
+To learn more about our manufacturing operations management capabilities and manufacturing process control solutions, contact Joe Wright, Client Relationship Manager for more information.